procore-oss/ruby-sdk/README.md

   # Raised when the request is incorrectly formatted.
 Possible causes: missing
   # required parameters or sending a request to access a non-existent resource.

-rescue Procore::OAuthError => e
-  # Raised whenever there is a problem with OAuth.
-Possible causes: required
-  # credentials are missing or an access token failed to refresh.

 rescue Procore::MissingTokenError => e
   # Raised whenever an access token is nil or invalid.